-This event will be a fireside chat interview of two Asian Americans who have either observed, experienced or studied the Asian American Career Ceiling problem.
+This fireside chat interview included two Asian Americans who have either observed, experienced or studied the Asian American Career Ceiling problem.

 Previous webcasts in this series have highlighted the data that shows how serious the problem is, particularly if you go above the middle ranks of companies.
 It is also true at the corporate board level.

 Both of our panelists have been executives in industry and/or advisors to companies and can talk about what is driving the problem, where they see the issue heading in terms of solutions, and what they see individuals and organizations doing to address this issue.